PopUpPop78/AngularTools/README.md

 js-switch

-js-switch

 on-text="..." the text displayed for true off-text="..." the text displayed for false image-source="..." optional image for true position ng-model="true/false" the current position of the switch

-js-switch

 js-drop

-js-drop

 drop-data="[{}, {}, ..., {}]" array of objects
 display-property="..." the name of the object property that holds the display text selected-item="{}" the selected item drop-header="..." the title of the drop down image-source-property="..." the name of the property containing the thumbnail image source sort-property="..." the name of the property used for sorting

-js-drop

 Angular tools